microsoft/dicom-server/docs/resources/extended-query-tags.md

 | 400 (Bad Request) | Requested tag path is invalid.                               |
 | 404 (Not Found)   | Extended query tag with requested tagPath is not found       |

+## Integration with DICOMweb™

-## Querying against extended query tags
+### Querying against extended query tags

-All new DICOM instances that are stored after an extended query tag is in the "Added" state, are queryable with that tag in [QIDO](conformance-statement.md##search-qido-rs).
-For example, if the tag Manufacturer Model Name (0008,1090) is added to the set of supported extended query tags, hereafter the following queries can be used to filter stored instances by Manufacturer Model Name:
+All new DICOM instances that are stored after an extended query tag is in the "Ready" state, are queryable with that tag in [QIDO](conformance-statement.md##search-qido-rs).
+For example, if the tag Manufacturer Model Name (0008,1090) is added to the set of supported extended query tags, hereafter the following queries can be used to filter stored instances by Manufacturer Model Name (when tag has value on instance):

 ```
 ../instances?ManufacturerModelName=Microsoft